Technology

 Several platforms are operating with genuine agentic capability in real estate development workflows today.

-Muro and Davis have built workflow automation with real estate specificity -- covering parts of the site analysis and market research workflow with reasonable autonomy.
-Both are stronger on research synthesis than on workflow orchestration.
+Some platforms have built workflow automation with real estate specificity -- covering parts of the site analysis and market research workflow with reasonable autonomy.
+These tools tend to be stronger on research synthesis than on workflow orchestration.

 Paces focuses on capital deployment intelligence, helping investment teams model where and when to deploy capital across a pipeline.
 Narrower scope, but deep in its lane.

-Stag and FifthDimension are strong document intelligence platforms -- high accuracy on lease abstraction, PSA review, and environmental report parsing.
-Less agent-like in the multi-step workflow sense; more specialized copilots operating at very high accuracy.
+A number of specialized document intelligence platforms offer high accuracy on lease abstraction, PSA review, and environmental report parsing.
+These are less agent-like in the multi-step workflow sense -- more specialized copilots operating at very high accuracy on specific document types.

 Build is purpose-built for institutional real estate development -- covering the full development workflow from site screening and feasibility through underwriting, due diligence, and construction tracking.
 Forward-deployed rather than SaaS, which means the workflow is configured to the specific team rather than the other way around.